Toxic Epidermal Necrolysis in Children

 - Eye exam by an ophthalmologist and prompt eye care with cleaning of eyelids and daily lubrication

-What are possible complications of toxic epidermal necrolysis?
+What are the possible complications of toxic epidermal necrolysis in a child?

 Complications can include: